-Your thesis should be printed on one side only of good quality, opaque paper.
 The main text of your thesis should be double-spaced.
 Short quotations of a sentence or less should not be set in a paragraph by themselves.
 Longer quotations should be set in a separate paragraph, indented and single-spaced.
-Theses must be convenient to handle and, above all, secure: they must not be submitted in a loose-leaf format from which pages can go astray.

 The thesis should have a clear introduction that explains what the thesis is attempting to do.
 It is not a bad idea to break the thesis into sections, with headings and clear signposting of the developing structure of the argument.
 This will enable readers (i.e. the Examiners!) to follow and so appreciate what you are saying.